 THE CURRENT LAWS RELATING TO FITNESS TO PLAY

-Law 7.2 – The umpires shall be final judges of the fitness of the pitch for play.
+Law 6.2 – The umpires shall be the sole judges of the fitness of the pitch for play.

-(a) It is solely for the umpires together to decide whether either conditions of ground, weather or light or exceptional circumstances mean that it would be dangerous or unreasonable for play to take place.
+(2.71) It is solely for the umpires together to decide whether either conditions of ground, weather or light or exceptional circumstances mean that it would be dangerous or unreasonable for play to take place.
 Conditions shall not be regarded as either dangerous or unreasonable merely because they are not ideal.
+The fact that the grass and the ball are wet does not warrant the ground conditions being regarded as unreasonable or dangerous.

 11. RESULT CARDS